 Yes.
 However, each title is subject to the approval of the sound recording owner.
 Please be advised that we only license certain sound recordings owned and controlled by clients of Watershed Label Services.
 Please contact us to find out if we control any particular recordings you would like to license.

 How do I find a song?

-The easiest way to find a song is via Song Search, located at https://watershedmusicpublishing.com.
-Song Search allows you to search our catalog by title, author, publisher, lyric or CCLI song number.
+The easiest way to find a song is via Song Finder, located at https://watershedmusicgroup.com/publishing/.
+Song Finder allows you to search our catalog by title, author, publisher, lyric or CCLI song number.

 When will my license be approved?

 You will receive an email from our licensing team with final instructions.